OpenSlides/openslides-vote-service/README.md

 `options` (required): map from a string to any value.
 The strings can by anything.
 For example assignment-candidate-ids, encoded as strings.
 The values are not used by the server, `null` would be valid values.
-The values can be used to descript the values, if the `poll/config` get inspected by a human.
+The values can be used to describe the values, if the `poll/config` get inspected by a human.
 For example, it could be the username of the assignment-candidate:
 `{"options":{"1":"Max","2":"Hubert"}}`